arielchuri/emergentobjects/meta/PUFY_1263_A_CHURI_SP26.md

 Showing preliminary work (sketches, drafts, notes, research, etc.) as well as final documentation of your work will help to tell your story and make connections that may not have otherwise been apparent.
 In Integrative Seminar and Studio, the Parsons Learning Portfolio will serve as a bridging mechanism to aid conversation and provide access to projects and writings across the seminar and studio, and stimulate critically reflective learning, thinking, writing and making.

 Make sure to use the MANDATORY Parsons Learning Portfolio Template- and do not change the template as this is a shared component of the Parsons experience.
 Also please add a Learning Portfolio link to your Canvas Bio.
-This allows fellow students and faculty to access your portfolio.
+This allows fellow students and faculty to access your portfolio. **Your work for this class on the Learning Portfolio accounts for 10% of your grade**.

 ---